 - 1. On a machine running Windows, start the Acronis Backup setup program. - 2.
 Click Extract installation files.
-Then, in the list of installation packages, select the Agent for VMware (Virtual Appliance) (AcronisVirtualAppliance.msi) check box.

-Tip: Alternatively, you can click Install Acronis Backup, select the I want to manually select the Acronis components... check box, and then select the Agent for VMware (Virtual Appliance) check box in the list of components.
-Complete the installation and skip steps 3 and 4.

-- 3. In Extract to, specify the folder to which you want to extract the virtual appliance's installation package, and then click Extract. - 4.
-Run the installation package.
+Then, in the list of installation packages, select the Agent for VMware (Virtual Appliance) (AcronisVirtualAppliance.msi) check box. - Tip: Alternatively, you can click Install Acronis Backup, select the I want to manually select the Acronis components... check box, and then select the Agent for VMware (Virtual Appliance) check box in the list of components.
+Complete the installation and skip steps 3 and 4. - 3.
+In Extract to, specify the folder to which you want to extract the virtual appliance's installation package, and then click Extract. - 4.
+Run the extracted installation package.

-After the installation is complete, the virtual appliance's files will be located in the folder %ProgramFiles%\Acronis\ESXAppliance.
-Share this folder for read, if you run the vSphere Client on a different machine.
+After the installation is complete, the virtual appliance's files will be located in the folder %ProgramFiles%\Acronis\ESXAppliance (in 32-bit Windows)

+or %ProgramFiles(x86)%\Acronis\ESXAppliance (in 64-bit Windows).
+Share this folder and grant users Read access to it, if you run the vSphere Client on a different machine.